 How we compare charges

-Fund charges can eat away at performance and your returns, so it’s important to weigh-up performance potential against the cost of investing in a particular fund.
+Fund charges can eat away at performance and your returns, so it’s important to weigh up performance potential against the cost of investing in a particular fund.

-If there are two funds offering the same performance potential, charges become a greater consideration – especially when looking at passive funds.
+If there are two funds offering the same performance potential, then charges become a greater consideration – especially when looking at passive funds.

 The Wealth Shortlist now measures a fund’s ongoing charges against similar funds in the same sector.